 Culture of Learning

-Research-based curriculum, evaluation of standards, and alignment to district goals are ways to achieve student success.
-Reading, Writing, and Mathematics are the core subjects in which the school is focused.
-Teachers constantly undergo training in reading and mathematics to further improve instructions in these subjects.
+Research-based curricula, evaluation of standards, and alignment to district goals are ways to achieve student success.
+Reading, Writing, and Mathematics are the core subjects on which the school is focused.
+Teachers constantly undergo training in reading and mathematics to further improve instruction in these subjects.

 The students are expected to show respect, make wise decisions, and solve problems.
 This is in line with the school’s aim at total student development.